aubm/aubm-website/content/posts/the-case-of-a-git-linear-history.md

 I want to make this quick digression because I feel like the confusion is often made.
 If you find it relevant, it is perfectly fine to keep commits separated in the branch when merging.

-Furthermore, it is possible to use merge commits while requiring branches to be rebased on the target.
+Furthermore, it is possible to use merge commits and still require branches to be rebased on the target.
 The term of semi-linear history is used to describe such logs.

 ```